Antonio Rüdiger: International career

 Rüdiger was eligible to play for Germany and Sierra Leone, his mother's homeland and was a member of several German national youth football teams up to the Germany U21 team.

-He made his debut for the German national senior team on 13 May 2014 in a 0–0 draw against Poland.
+He made his debut for the Germany national team on 13 May 2014 in a 0–0 draw against Poland.
 Although he was initially included in his nation's 23-man squad for UEFA Euro 2016, Rüdiger was later ruled out of the tournament due to injury, after tearing the anterior cruciate ligament in his right knee during a training session on 7 June.

-Rüdiger was part of the German national squad which won the 2017 FIFA Confederations Cup in Russia.
+Rüdiger was part of the Germany national squad which won the 2017 FIFA Confederations Cup in Russia.
 He played four matches in the tournament, including the 1–0 win over Chile in the final.
 On 8 October 2017, he headed his first international goal in a 5–1 home win over Azerbaijan in World Cup qualifying.

 Rüdiger was included in Germany's final 23-man squad for the 2018 FIFA World Cup on 4 June 2018.
 On 23 June, he was picked up for the second group stage match against Sweden as first choice centre-back Mats Hummels suffered an injury, the game ended 2–1 win for Germany.
 Four days later, he did not play the last group stage match and his side were knocked out by South Korea after a 2–0 defeat.
 On 19 May 2021, Rüdiger was selected to the squad for the UEFA Euro 2020.
 He played every minute in the tournament for Germany as they were eliminated by England in the round of 16.

-In November 2022, he was called up for the 2022 FIFA World Cup in Qatar.
+In November 2022, Rüdiger was called up for the 2022 FIFA World Cup in Qatar.
 However, Germany were knocked out from the group stage, as they finished third behind Japan and Spain.

+Rüdiger was included in the Germany squad for the Euro 2024.

 Style of play

 Normally a centre-back, Rüdiger is a versatile defender, who is also capable of playing as a full-back on either flank.
 In 2015, ESPN described him as a "...tall, quick and athletic defender who is ... comfortable with the ball at his feet", also touting him as an "interesting prospect" who "...has all the necessary physical attributes to become a top-level centre-back."
-His Chelsea profile also describes him as a "tough tackler" and a "commanding presence in the air."
+His Chelsea profile described him as a "tough tackler" and a "commanding presence in the air."
 In addition to his strong physical attributes and aggressive playing style, he is also known for his leadership qualities and passing ability.
+Rüdiger’s speed and athleticism, coupled with his understanding of the game, allow him to excel both in man-to-man situations and in zonal marking.